PathwayCommons/guide/_workflows/pathway_enrichment_ii/visualize.md

 #### Label clusters of similar gene sets

 Clusters within the Enrichment Map represent similar biological processes and themes.
-In order to better summarize the Enrichment map we want to be able to annotate each of these clusters with the main general theme associated with it.
+In order to better summarize the Enrichment map we want to be able to annotate each of these clusters with the main theme associated with it.
 To do this we use the [AutoAnnotate](http://apps.cytoscape.org/apps/autoannotate){:target="_blank"} app to help us summarize the network and its themes.
 AutoAnnotate first clusters the network and then uses [WordCloud](http://apps.cytoscape.org/apps/wordcloud){:target="_blank"} to calculate the most frequent words present in each cluster node labels in efforts to highlight commonalities between the nodes in the cluster.

 **i.
 Separating gene sets in each classes**